-Anyone is permitted to film, record or take photographs at council meetings.
-Please liaise with the council officer listed in the agenda prior to the start of the meeting so that those attending the meeting can be made aware of any filming taking place.
+Anyone is permitted to film, record or take photographs at council meetings with the Chairman's consent.
+Please liaise with the council officer listed in the agenda prior to the start of the meeting so that the Chairman can grant permission and those attending the meeting can be made aware of any filming taking place.